apache icon

 LinuxFromScratch.org Bash startup files

-arrowup TeX and LaTeX | TUG homepage | CTAN archive | comp.text.tex |
+arrowup TeX and LaTeX | TUG homepage | CTAN homepage | comp.text.tex |

 LaTeX and `plain' TeX are the core components of the widely used open-source (free) typesetting system, which is freely available for all computer platforms (Linux/Unix, Microsoft, MacOS, and others).
 Roughly speaking, `plain' TeX is the original system of low-level code, while LaTeX is a comprehensive system of macro-packages which greatly facilitates the use of TeX code and hence makes the process of typesetting much more straight forward.

 Over the years LaTeX and `plain' TeX have been greatly extended by an extremely active world-wide open-source community, into the world's leading typesetting system for getting maths, poems, plays, graphics, music, ... onto paper, PS, PDF, HTML, XML etc. There is an active TeX Users Group in most countries, and several national and international TeX conferences are held each year (see the TUG homepage for conference information).
-Visit the Latex-Project website for information regarding on-going software development.
+All TeX-related software is freely available from web archives and on DVD (see the `Installation' section below).
+For information regarding on-going software development see the Latex-Project website.

 Some interesting historical overviews are as follows: